Product Pricing Calculator

 How do fees affect the sale price?

 Percentage fees are a percentage of the sale price, and they eat into profit.
-Plus, please remember to factor in marketplace fees, card fees, bank fees, and payment gateway fees before you arrive at the final price.
+Also factor in marketplace fees, card fees, bank fees, and payment gateway fees before you arrive at the final price.

 The discount is safe if your final customer price is covering costs, overhead, fixed fees, percentage fees, and your minimum acceptable margin.
 The calculator will warn you that the discount will lead to a loss or below the safe margin.